 Women who changed their lives with the DUTCH test

-These are a few of the thousands of women we’ve had the honor to work with and help (Name and graphic representations are fictitious to protect our patients’ identities):
+These are a few of the hundreds of women we’ve had the honor to work with and help (Name and graphic representations are fictitious to protect our patients’ identities):

 Melanie (age 36) had not felt herself since the birth of her second child one and a half years ago.
 Her periods had not returned and she suffered from insomnia, fatigue, anxiety, and depression.
 She had no interest in sex, and had symptoms of low thyroid (cold, tired, dry skin) even though her thyroid hormones were normal.

 Findings: Menopausal ranges for progesterone, low cortisol and testosterone, elevated stress hormones.

 Treatment: We also discovered Melanie had blood sugar dysregulation and nutrient deficiencies, so we addressed those as well.
 We used dietary changes, herbs, and supplements.

 Within three months, Melanie got her period and her energy back, and her moods became much more stable and uplifted.
 Her skin got healthier and she felt warmer.